ComScore

 • Time Commitment: 1 hour and 30 minutes

-• Why We Love It: no bake, crowd-pleaser, beginner-friendly
+• Why I Love It: no bake, crowd-pleaser, beginner-friendly

-Trust us: This no-bake gem is the next best thing to gifting her a tropical vacation for Mother's Day.
+Trust me: This no-bake gem is the next best thing to gifting her a tropical vacation for Mother's Day.
+You won't need the oven at all; use the freezer to stiffen the graham cracker crust, then pop the pie in the fridge to set the filling.

 46. Meyer Lemon Loaf Cake